 The only thing that would need to be cinfirmed is whether pets crit at all, especially when not carrying a melee weapon.

-The following refers to the original post, at a time when all this info was being collected.
-Now that it is complete I edited this part to just display the results.
+The following posts refer to the original thread start, at a time when all this info was being collected.

 Thanks to all who contributed!